Chloe Goodman

-Chloe Goodman (born 10 June 1993) is a former glamour model, and TV personality.
+Chloe Goodman (born 10 June 1993) is a British former glamour model, and TV personality.

 Career

 Goodman has been a Page 3 model.
 In a Channel 4 News debate about The Suns use of topless models she argued against Germaine Greer and Harriet Harman stating "Why should feminist women then tell other women how to live their lives?
 Women fought together to get the vote and so on and so forth, so why should women now be fighting each other, and tell each other what job roles to now take within the industry?".

 She appeared on the first series of Ex on the Beach and starred in all 8 episodes.
 In 2015, she took part in the fifteenth series of Celebrity Big Brother, she was involved in a controversial incident leading to the removal of Jeremy Jackson.
 She was the first housemate of the season to be evicted, on Day 10.
 She has also appeared on This Morning and Lorraine and was a participant in NHS in Crisis: The Live Debate (2015).
 Off the back of her appearance on Celebrity Big Brother she became the face of Lovehoney Lingerie.

-In 2016, she returned to Ex on the Beach for its All Star series.
+In 2016, she returned to Ex on the Beach for its All Stars series.

+Personal life

+In June 2024, Goodman married footballer Grant Hall in a ceremony attended by family and friends.
+The couple have two children together.

+Goodman has spoken publicly about her experiences of motherhood, including interviews on programmes such as This Morning where she discussed balancing work and family life.
+She has also shared updates about her children on social media, which have been covered in entertainment press.

+Her sister is media personality Lauryn Goodman.